 One key aspect of the DSP role will be to help develop the organisational culture and promote a healthy, safer community.
-The role is not simply about reacting to situations, but proactively identifying and mitigating risks where these exist, having open discussions about behaviour, regular meetings with the Leader and helping to embed safeguarding throughout the life of the community.
-In other words, enabling the culture change referred to under Section 1 to take place.
-This is an ongoing process, and can be started by having honest discussions about culture, seeking advice from the DSA, undertaking the training courses and using the tools and resources available on the Church of England website.
-[1],[2] A self-audit tool is available at Appendix B. This is not designed to be exhaustive and deals only with the implementation of the policy.
-Once the policy is implemented, thought will need to be given as to how to evaluate the policy, ie, how to know it is working and making a difference.
+The role is not simply about undertaking the training courses and using the tools and resources available on the Church of England website.[1],[2] A self-audit tool is available at need to be given as to how to evaluate the policy, ie, how to know it is working and making a difference.